Brianlau0/fast-ws/README.md

 # fast-ws

-Very simple kotlin blog system for share the content purpose, using Spring Boot, jdbctemplate and thymeleaf to deveopments.
+Simple kotlin blog system for share the content purpose, using Spring Boot, jdbcTemplate and thymeleaf to developments.

+No front page thymeleaf template web pages to attached so far.